 Looking for temporary housing solutions?
 Whether you need short-term accommodations while building or renovating your house, while you’re between leases with rental homes, or because you’re moving to a new city, there are plenty of cool temporary living options available!
-From tiny houses and van living to Airbnbs and extended stay hotels, check out these 13 short-term housing ideas!
+From tiny houses and van living to Airbnbs and extended stay hotels, check out these 13 alternative housing ideas!

-Downsize to a Tiny Home
+Downsize to a Tiny House

 Macy Miller of MiniMotives built a 196-square foot tiny home before upsizing to a 232-square foot design to make a bit more space for her growing family.
 Her advice for anyone thinking of tiny home living—whether permanently or temporarily—is to start downsizing well before the move-in date.